Most famous musician born the same year as you

 1968: Celine Dion

 Quebecois superstar Celine Dion sang on TV for the first time when she was just 13 years old.
-She’s one of the best-selling female singers in music history and continues to perform with sold-out shows around the world.
+She's one of the bestselling female singers in music history and continues to perform with sold-out shows worldwide.

 1969: Jennifer Lopez

-J.Lo, Jenny from the Block, the former Mrs. Marc Antony: It doesn’t matter what you call her, Jennifer Lopez is one of the biggest stars in the world.
+J.Lo, Jenny from the Block, the former Mrs. Marc Antony—it doesn't matter what you call her, Jennifer Lopez is one of the biggest stars in the world.
 Originally from the Bronx, Lopez started her career as a backup dancer before transitioning into acting in 1993.
-She released her debut album in 1999 and became a massive star, eventually winding up in the top spot of Forbes’ Celebrity 100 list.
-She currently serves as a judge and executive producer on NBC’s hit dance competition show, “World of Dance.”
+She released her debut album in 1999 and became a massive star, eventually winding up atop Forbes' Celebrity 100 list.
+She served for four seasons as a judge and executive producer on NBC's hit dance competition show "World of Dance."

 1970: Mariah Carey

-Mariah Carey became an overnight sensation in 1990 with the release of her self-titled album and recorded a #1 hit in every year of the ‘90s.
-As one of the best-selling artists of all time with over 200 million records sold, Mariah has earned her place in history.
+Mariah Carey became an overnight sensation in 1990 with the release of her self-titled album and recorded a #1 hit in every year of the '90s.
+As one of the bestselling artists of all time, with over 200 million records sold, Carey has earned her place in history.
 She continues to perform regularly, with a new residency announced for this summer in Las Vegas.

 1971: Tupac Shakur

 Eminem was born as Marshall Mathers and spent most of his formative years in the Detroit area (and still lives there today).
-As a rapper, he’s one of the best-selling artists in history with eight albums that have gone multi-platinum and five Billboard #1 hits.
-Eminem hits the road this summer, first in the U.S. and then Europe.
+As a rapper, he's one of the bestselling artists in history, with eight albums that have gone multiplatinum and five Billboard #1 hits.

 1973: Pharrell Williams